sohailshams/explore-copenhagen/README.md

 - Click on the **Sort by location dropdown button** and choose City Center.
 6. *As a user I would like to sort these attractions by distance from a train / metro station.*
 - Click on the **Sort by location dropdown button** and choose Nørrepert Station.
-7. *As a user I would like to search for attractions by Google seach.*
+7. *As a user I would like to search for attractions by Google map.*
 - Go to the search box in the top right side of the page and search for attractions and attraction markers will appear in google maps.
-8. *As a user I would like to search for hotels using Google search.*
+8. *As a user I would like to search for hotels using Google map.*
 - Go to the search box in the top right side of the page and search for hotels and hotel markers will appear in google maps.
-9. *As a user I would like to search for restaurants using Google search.*
+9. *As a user I would like to search for restaurants using Google map.*
 - Go to the search box in the top right side of the page and search for restaurants and restaurant markers will appear in google maps.
 10. *As a user I would like to contact the admin for more information.*